barrettotte/Pogo2Ts/README.md

 * Probably much more...

 My EBNF/Antlr is not strong enough to tackle these yet.
 If coerced enough I'd probably dive back in.

-I will reiterate, this is for converting POGOs and is nowhere near a full converter.
-**If I missed something absolutely critical, please open an issue!**

 ## Setup (Windows)